jithinkrdev/zod-http/README.md

-# zod-fetch
+# zod-http

 **The Ultimate Type-Safe Fetch Wrapper for Zod**

-`zod-fetch` is a lightweight (< 5kB), zero-dependency (except Zod) wrapper for `fetch` that brings complete type safety and validation to your API calls.
+`zod-http` is a lightweight (< 5kB), zero-dependency (except Zod) wrapper for `fetch` that brings complete type safety and validation to your API calls.
 It eliminates boilerplate and provides robust error handling.

 ## Features